thmsrmbld/terminal-ahumanfuture/src/posts/2-the-software-is-rotting.md

 ---
-title: Your software is rotting
+title: Your software is rotting.
 date: 2025-03-18
 nowPlaying: Vinegar Hill, by Elijah Fox
 audioLink: ""